 - the publication of three major monographs.

-Through its work the group has significantly advanced our understanding of the distribution and significance of axes in the Neolithic and Early Bronze Age.
+Through its work the group has significantly advanced our understanding of the distribution and significance of axe-heads in the Neolithic, Chalcolithic and Early Bronze Age.

 The group meets twice a year to discuss current research and visit axe production areas and related sites.